 The Medical Assisting programs at FMU Brandon, FMU Lakeland, FMU Melbourne, FMU North Orlando, FMU Pinellas, FMU South Orlando, and FMU Tampa are accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants endowment (AAMAE).
-The Surgical Technologist program at FMU Brandon is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Accreditation Review Committee on Education in Surgical Technology.
-The CAAHEP office is located at 35 East Wacker Drive, Suite 1970, Chicago, IL 60601 and can be reached by telephone at (312) 553-9355.
+Commission on Accreditation of Allied Health Education Programs, 1361 Park Street, Clearwater, FL 727-210-2350.
 The Pharmacy Technician program at Melbourne is accredited by the American Society of Health-System Pharmacists, 7272 Wisconsin Avenue, Bethesda, Maryland, 20814, (301)657-3000.